wanforge/quotes/README.md

 - 🥁 Sustaining true friendship is a lot more challenging than we give it credit for.

 ## T
+- ☀️ The right way is not always the popular and easy way.
+Standing for right when it is unpopular is a true test of moral character.
 - ⚡ The will to win, the desire to succeed, the urge to reach your full potential... these are the keys that will unlock the door to personal excellence.
 - ⚡ The winds and waves are always on the side of the ablest navigators.
 - 🌠 The ultimate promise of technology is to make us master of a world that we command by the push of a button.